 Use a garden hose to spray down the deck, ensuring the water pressure is high enough to dislodge any grass clippings or debris that have adhered.
 Some spots may be more stubborn than others.
 For these hard-to-clean areas, try a brush and paint scraper.

 Step 2: Winterize fuel or remove battery

 As the mower sits through the winter, fuel remaining in its engine will decompose, "varnishing" the carburetor and causing difficulty when you try to start the engine in the spring.

-If you've added stabilizer to your fuel to keep it fresh longer, then fill the gas tank to the top with more stabilized fuel and run the engine briefly to allow it to circulate.
+If you've added a stabilizer to your fuel to keep it fresh longer, then fill the gas tank to the top with more stabilized fuel and run the engine briefly to allow it to circulate.

 You may be tempted to get out the pruning shears after the leaves fall, when you can first see the underlying structure of the plant.
 But horticulturalists advise waiting to prune until late winter for most plants, when they've been long dormant and just before spring growth begins.
 Winter is a good time for pruning and tree removal.
 Pruning during dormancy (called “dormant pruning”) has several benefits for your trees.

 To get advice specific to your plants and region, consult master gardeners at local nurseries or horticulturalists with your state university's cooperation extension department.
 One exception: You may need to hire an arborist to remove deadfall or trim limbs close to your home or power lines that could cause problems in a winter storm.

 A sump pump’s job is to move water that collects in a sump basin out of your basement and away from your home.
 It makes sense that a sump pump works its hardest during rainy months, when flooding is most likely to send water into basements and crawl spaces.
 But what about in the winter months?
 How does it operate when snow and ice are involved?